Durjoy1971/Durjoy1971/README.md

 - 🌱 I’m currently learning **HTML - CSS - JS && GIT + GITHUB**

-- 👨‍💻 All of my projects are available at [On Work]
+- 👨‍💻 All of my projects are available at [Portfolio will be available soon]

 - 📫 How to reach me **durjoybarua1971@gmail.com**